Georgia HVAC License: How to Become an HVAC Contractor in Georgia

 Because climate control and refrigeration systems wear out and break down, there’s a constant need for the skilled tradespeople who know how to fix them.
 Also, with more emphasis on energy efficiency and reducing pollution, systems need to be retrofitted, upgraded or replaced entirely to remain compliant.

-According to the U.S. Bureau of Labor Statistics, employment of heating, air conditioning, and refrigeration mechanics and installers is projected to grow 4% from 2019 to 2029 — adding more than 15,000 of these skilled workers to the ranks.
+According to the U.S. Bureau of Labor Statistics, employment of heating, air conditioning, and refrigeration mechanics and installers is projected to grow 5% from 2020 to 2030 — adding 19,000 of these skilled workers to the ranks.

 And, according to the Associated General Contractors of America, contractors are hiring.
 In the 2020 AGC-Autodesk Workforce Survey, 60% of firms in the U.S. and 63% of firms in Georgia had unfilled hourly craft positions on June 30, 2020.